 We have no prescribed theology and honor each person’s spiritual path toward enlightenment and reason.
 The focus of this group will continue to evolve over the course of the program year.

 We invite you to join us if you have an interest in theological writings and would like to learn and share your views in an open, accepting environment.
-We meet after the worship service on the second Sunday of each month in the Laboratory.
+We meet virtually online via Zoom after the worship service on the second Sunday of each month.

 All are welcome.